 The ACA created speculation about the end of “job lock,” which refers to employees remaining in a job for the health insurance alone.
 The CBO’s 2014 estimate of the labor market concurred that the law could provide some easement.
 The need to keep employer-sponsored health insurance was the reason a quarter of people surveyed passed up an opportunity to change jobs according to a 2008 survey.
 Should ACA reforms occur, employers could see workers staying in jobs they no longer want, which could contribute to payroll costs and affect productivity.

 Non-ACA compliant plans come with risks and benefits

 The Trump administration’s executive order expanding access to association health plans (AHPs) could allow small employers to join together to offer plans across state lines with lower premiums that forego some ACA protections, such as mandatory coverage of essential health benefits.
 AHPs could form as large group health plans, which are exempt from both the ACA’s essential health benefits requirements and the prohibition against underwriting based on member health.
-This allows employers to obtain lower-cost insurance plans, albeit ones that may prohibit sicker and older employees from joining.
-When similar plans have been explored in the past, they were at higher risk for insolvency and fraud.
+This allows employers to obtain lower-cost insurance plans, albeit ones that may prohibit older employees and staff in poorer health from joining.
+When similar plans were explored in the past, they proved to be at higher risk for insolvency and fraud.
 They can create an uneven playing field with traditional insurance markets, raising the risk of adverse selection in traditional plans.